 Do you think your home doesn’t contain hazardous domestic products?
 Think again!
 Paint, solvent, nail polish, rubbing alcohol, hairspray, lighter fluid and fondue pot fuel are just a few examples of hazardous products.

 - Find out about products that you need to handle carefully and the safety rules that apply to them (in French only).

 - In all cases, be sure to store them far from sources of heat.

 - Always store gas and propane tanks outside.

-6. If you like lighting candles, take the proper precautions (in French only)
+6. If you like lighting candles (in French only), take the proper precautions and never leave them unattended.

 7. If you have a fireplace or wood stove, dispose of ashes safely and have the chimney cleaned by a specialist every fall.